-The confluence of our busy season at work and a distinct lack of inspiration lately has had me floundering for topics to cover.
-I haven’t been doing very project manager-y things at work lately, so the wellspring from which I usually draw topics has been pretty dry.
+The confluence of our busy season at work and a distinct lack of inspiration lately have had me floundering for topics to cover.
+I haven’t been doing very project manager-y things at work lately, so the wellspring from which I usually draw subjects has been pretty dry.

 The theory of capital-P, capital-M Project Management still fascinates me, though I haven’t had the time to give it a lot of thought lately.
-Perhaps I’m just avoiding actually delving into the Big Bad Boogeyman that is Microsoft Project by lingering on the schools of thought that drive project management, but it seems to me that learning to be effective at managing projects requires comfort with the underlying premises and theories of project management.
+Perhaps I’m just avoiding delving into the Big Bad Boogeyman that is the Microsoft Project by lingering on the schools of thought that drive project management.
+Still, it seems that learning to be effective at managing projects requires comfort with the underlying premises and theories of project management.
 I don’t think I’m rationalizing (and avoiding) too much with the continued contemplation of theory.

-My colleague, Dux, gave me a book to read called Making Things Happen: Mastering Project Management, by Scott Berkun.
+My colleague, Dux, gave me a book to read called Making Things Happen: Mastering Project Management by Scott Berkun.
 Dux says it’s one of the best PM primers out there.
 I started reading it about seventy-five years ago before actual, real, paying work intruded.
-The first six pages or so read very smoothly like it was going to be a fast and informative read, but then stuff happened and I put it down.
-I’ve been meaning to pick it back up, and hope to return to it starting this week or next.
-I think it’s going to give me a good bit of practical theory, and I hope that maybe immersing myself in that will get me back on track with this here blogging project.
+The first six pages or so read very smoothly, like it was going to be a fast and informative read, but then stuff happened, and I put it down.
+I’ve been meaning to pick it back up, and I hope to return to it starting this week or next.
+I think it will give me a good bit of practical theory, and I hope that maybe immersing myself in that will get me back on track with this blogging project.

-Hopeful that my PM skills were better than my keeping-up-with-a-blog skills, I took the quiz.
-For the purposes of the quiz, since I don’t have an actual project team here at work, I thought about how I manage my family.
-(It was, surprisingly, mostly applicable for the bulk of the questions.)
+I took the quiz because my PM skills were better than my keeping-up-with-a-blog skills.
+For the quiz, since I don’t have an actual project team here at work, I thought about how I manage my family.
+(It was, surprisingly, primarily applicable to most questions.)

-The nice thing about this quiz, besides allowing for a quick self-assessment (though I can’t speak to how accurate it is, from the standpoint of an actual PM), is that as you’re reading the questions, you can kind of interpret how you should be answering them, regardless of what your actual practice is.
-I kind of had an idea of where I needed to hone my skills as I was going through the quiz.
+The nice thing about this quiz, besides allowing for a quick self-assessment (though I can’t speak to how accurate it is from the standpoint of an actual PM), is that as you’re reading the questions, you can interpret how you should be answering them, regardless of what your actual practice is.
+I had an idea of where I needed to hone my skills as I went through the quiz.